 The new North Plains Public Library building opened on April 29, 2006 with a well attended ribbon-cutting ceremony, speeches and reception for the entire community.
 The new building became the pride of the town, a unique symbol of what can be accomplished when a community works together.
 No public funds were sought for construction of the building.
 The City of North Plains has leased the land to the Friends for a nominal fee and the city, the Friends, and WCCLS work together to provide operating funds.

 In 2007 the library fulfilled all requirements and became part of Washington County Cooperative Library Services (WCCLS).
-Today the library operates with a part-time director and part-time staff.
 Volunteers continue to be critical to the operation of the library.

 Unique Exterior Features